-One of the big challenges many schemes face today is dealing with additional voluntary contributions (AVCs).
+One of the big challenges many schemes face today is dealing with additional voluntary contributions.
 Whilst schemes were originally required to offer AVCs, the necessity was removed in 2006.
-And many trustees
+And many trustees stopped offering the option.

 Spring forward to 2013 and The Pensions Regulator’s Code of Practice 13 for Defined Contribution (DC) schemes began to move AVCs back up the agenda.

 The Code is being updated and, combined with other legislation over the years, could leave many schemes with the headache of managing an onerous legacy of AVCs.
 It’s a legacy that requires clear member communications, regular reviews, benchmarking investment performance and ensuring costs are appropriate.
 Members may also begin asking if they are getting value for money.

 And it’s time and money that scheme sponsors might prefer the trustees to focus on, for example, other areas of the scheme, such as its deficit.

 As trustees, are you ready for the changes?

 Do your members understand what the pension changes mean?

 Is the scheme ready to deal with new pension freedoms?

 Have investments been reviewed to ensure they are appropriate?